jdm79/shopping-list/README.md

-# 3Fings App
+# Shopping List App

-My very basic todo app, made with Create React App and TailwindCSS, and using the browser localStorage API.
+My very basic shopping app, made with Create React App and TailwindCSS, and using the browser localStorage API.

-I use this on my laptop and mobile to try and get three main things done every day, because I have to use things like this.